imixs/imixs-marty/src/site/markdown/ui/userinput.md

 There are a set of CSS classes that can be used for the layout of the component.

+ * imixs-username -  input field to search for a users
  * marty-userlistinput - outer div
  * marty-userlistinput-list - div containing the current user list

- * marty-userlistinput-inputbox - the input box to search for profiles containing a suggest feature
+ * marty-userlistinput-inputbox - the input container to search for profiles containing a suggest feature
  * marty-userlistinput-suggestresultlist - the result list of a search
  * marty-userlistinput-suggestresultlist-entry - a result list entry

 # UserInput widget